-I believe that generally speaking we live in an extremely competitive world, what is rapidly swifting and changing before our eyes is not only the market landscape but also consumers backgrounds, which affect decisions in unprecedented ways.
+I believe that generally speaking, we live in an extremely competitive world, what is rapidly shifting and changing before our eyes are not only the market landscape but also consumers’ backgrounds, (which affect decisions in unprecedented ways.
 All internet experiences have gone one way during the years, up.

 As a result to this continuous and relentless development users and consumers are probably the most demanding in history.

 We have accustomed our audience to get more, learn more, want more.
 It’s only human to fail at least some of these objectives at times.

 The more we struggle to provide seamless, complete and outstanding experiences, the more some certain unequivocally human traits reemerge as ridges surfacing in shallow waters hindering somehow our processes.

 Possibly all this is meant to show us that what really can make the difference and effect on buying trends and decisions is to be found in values and virtues that most technologies are not able to gain meaningful insights from or replicate just yet.

 It’s what I like to call the X operator in this equation and what represents the very nature of human beings and roots of trading, we can have every single actionable information and data out there at our disposal and still miss the target if we are not capable of gathering insights from a deeper and often uncharted territory and perspective.

 It’s only when we truly listen do we move forward.

 So how do companies can achieve greatness in the modern B2C and B2B landscapes?

 Let’s assume that our product has somehow been a stronghold from prominent players to fortune 500 companies, so you are thinking if we keep doing our homework and clean our dishes you will be securing the advantage and possibly engaging new potential leads.